acg/alangrow.com/content/blog/printf-length-delimited-string.html.md

       }
     }

-Sometimes you're dealing with a string that isn't null-delimited, but rather length-delimited, and you wind up doing somersaults just to print it out:
+Sometimes you're dealing with a string that isn't null-delimited but rather length-delimited, and you wind up doing somersaults just to print it out:

 {% highlight c %}
 void logit(const char *string, size_t length) {